researchart/fse18/submissions/data-race/INSTALL.md

 The installation steps can be briefly outlined below:

+	1. Obtain `dacapo-9.12-bach.jar`.
-	1. Obtain RVPredict
+	2. Obtain RVPredict
-	2. Obtain and compile Sequitur
+	3. Obtain and compile Sequitur
-	3. Obtain and compile ZipTrack
+	4. Obtain and compile ZipTrack
-	4. Obtain and compile RAPID
+	5. Obtain and compile RAPID

-	5. Obtain `dacapo-9.12-bach.jar`.
+### Dacapo Jar

+The dacapo jar file `dacapo-9.12-bach.jar` is a large file (more than 150 MB) and the FSE Artifact Evaluation Trak Chairs recommended that it be removed from the package.

+The jar file can be downloaded from [this link](https://uofi.box.com/v/dacapojar).
+After it has been downloaded, it should be moved to the [`jar/`](jar/) directory.

 ### RVPredict